-1. Do your homework
+1 Do your homework

+Spend some time understanding the laws and local customs of your destination before heading off – Wikitravel* is a great go-to resource for this.
 Planning a trip to the slopes?
 Skiing is great fun, but it can be risky.
 So, it’s always best to research where the nearest hospital is to the resort you’re staying at.

-2. Only pack essentials
+2 Only pack essentials

-3. Check your gear
+3 Check your gear

-If you’re hitting the slopes, give all of your equipment – skis, boots and goggles, for instance – a once-over before packing them to make sure it’s all in good order.
+If you’re hitting the slopes, give all of your equipment – skis, boots and goggles, for instance – a once over before packing them to make sure it’s all in good order.
 If some of your gear looks a little worse for wear, consider replacing it before you leave, or hire the items you need when you’re over there.

-4. Double-up on documents
+4 Double-up on documents

-Take photocopies of your passport, driving license and any credit/debit cards you’re taking away with you; this way, they’ll be easier to replace if you lose them.
+Take photocopies of your passport, driving license and any credit/debit cards you’re taking away with you.
+This way, they’ll be easier to replace if you lose them.
 Store them separately to the originals; for instance, in a folder with copies of your travel insurance and itinerary.

-5. Split your meds
+5 Split your medication

 If you need to pack medication, it’s best to divide it and carry some in both your hand and hold luggage.
-Discovering that your case containing all your essential meds has gone missing wouldn’t be a great start to a trip…
+Discovering that your case containing all your essential meds has gone missing wouldn’t be a great start to a trip.

-6. Don't carry lots of cash around
+6 Don't carry lots of cash around

-7. Take care with taxis
+7 Take care with taxis

 In any country you visit, you’ll find that there’s a minority of taxi drivers giving the rest a bad name.
 To stop yourself from being scammed, only use licensed taxis.
-It’s also a good idea to agree a price before setting off – or, if you notice a metre, ask for it to be turned on.
+It’s also a good idea to agree a price before setting off – or, if you notice a meter, ask for it to be turned on.

-8. Know your limits
+8 Know your limits

-9. Stay with the group
+9 Stay with the group

 It’s ‘safety in numbers,’ as they say, so don’t walk alone at night.
 Always stay in a group, especially if you’re in a quieter area.
 If you fancy some solo exploring during the daytime, let someone know where you’re going and what time you’ll be back, and always take your phone with you.

-10. Are you covered?
+10 Are you covered?